PawkyPenguin/vim-please-dont/README.md

 # TODO
 * The indentation settings are not restored correctly when working with multiple buffers.
+* Opening a new buffer also causes some problems with indentation settings.
 * For-loops are fairly broken right now.